Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Method

 where $\hat{T}_k(x_j) = \prod_{l=1}^{\sigma_j(k)-1} (1 - \alpha_{\sigma_j(l)}(x_j))$ and $u_k \in \mathbb{R}$ is the uncertainty of primitive $G_k$.
 By gathering these volumetric blending weights into a matrix $A \in \mathbb{R}^{M \times K}$ such that $A_{jk} = \alpha_k(x_j) \, \hat{T}_k(x_j)$, the rendered uncertainties for all pixels become the matrix-vector product $Au$, where $u = (u_1, \dotsc, u_K)^\top$.
 Let $y \in \mathbb{R}^{M}$ be the vector of corresponding pixel-wise reconstruction losses, such that $y_{j} = L_{x_j}$.
 Estimating the primitive uncertainties that best explain these residuals amounts to solving the linear least-squares problem:

-Incorporating view-dependency for $u$ via SH preserves this linearity; the SH basis functions are simply absorbed into A, and u expands to contain the concatenated SH coefficients across all primitives (see Appendix for the explicit formulation).
+Incorporating view-dependency for $u$ via SH preserves this linearity; the SH basis functions are simply absorbed into A, and u expands to contain the concatenated SH coefficients across all primitives (see App.
+A for the explicit formulation).